ryansurf/cli-surf/README.md

 # CLI Surf Report

 CLI Surf Report is a surf report and forecasting service used in the command line.
+It uses the [Open-Meteo](https://open-meteo.com/en/docs/marine-weather-api) weather API

+You can see it running here: [TODO]()

 ## Usage